The Literary Lounge

 The first, Before the Swallow Dares, was published in 2012, the second, The Heat of the Kitchen, came out in 2013, then Billy's War in 2014 and its sequel There’s No Pride In Prejudice on 1 June 2016.
-A short novel called A Happy Christmas came out in October 2016.
-If you didn't believe what was said above about being younger than his years, six novels in five years ought to convince you!
+A Change of Mind followed exactly a year later, and now his latest, High Time, has just been added to the list.
+If you didn't believe what was said above about being younger than his years, six novels in six years ought to convince you!

-Tony’s latest novel!
+Tony’s latest novel, High Time!

 Contact Tony directly by email!

 NB.
 To be able to contact Tony by using this email address, you need to remove the square brackets first, or it won’t work!